• Skip to primary navigation

 Blackened Fish Tacos with Black Bean and Corn Salsa

-A roasted salmon filet on a bed of quinoa with cucumber slices
+Closeup of a roasted salmon fillet on a bed of quinoa garnished with cucumber and cilantro.

 Roasted Salmon Quinoa Bowls